-The current (2015) QS World University rankings confirms the status of National University Singapore (NUS) as one of the top universities in the world and number one in Asia.
-The Department of Geography, NUS, has for the past four years been ranked in the top ten Geography programmes globally in the same (QS) rankings.
+Recent World University rankings have confirmed the status of National University Singapore (NUS) as one of the top universities in the world and the number one in Asia.
+The Department of Geography, NUS, is similarly highly rated, and is consistently ranked among the top Geography programmes globally.

 Fully funded PhD scholarships (fees and maintenance) of up to four years are currently available in the Department of Geography at NUS.
 Opportunities also exist to apply for additional funding to support fieldwork and laboratory costs, if relevant, to participate in international conferences and to contribute to the Department's teaching programmes.
 Graduate research students in the Department follow a semi-structured programme that involves a taught component in the first two years of registration.

 For information on how to become a PhD student at one of the world's top universities in one of the most culturally diverse and technologically advanced cities in the world, at the centre of an extremely dynamic and exciting region, see: http://www.fas.nus.edu.sg/geog/

 For advice on the application procedure, please contact in the first instance Ms Pauline Lee (email [email protected] ).
 Pauline is the administrator in the Department with responsibility for providing support to the Graduate Studies programme in Geography.